wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 of interoperability.

 We anticipate that future extensions of Fortran/C interoperability will increase the capability of the SWIG wrapper interface.
-(For example, the Fortran [ISO technical specification TS29113](https://www.ibm.com/support/knowledgecenter/SSAT4T_15.1.3/com.ibm.xlf1513.lelinux.doc/language_ref/ts29113.html) will greatly extend the types of arrays and pointers that can be passed between C and Fortran.)
+For example, the Fortran [ISO technical specification TS29113](https://www.ibm.com/support/knowledgecenter/SSAT4T_15.1.3/com.ibm.xlf1513.lelinux.doc/language_ref/ts29113.html) will greatly expand the types of arrays and pointers that can be passed between C and Fortran.

 However, many features of C and C++ are outside the scope of Fortran's interoperability features.
 Even some features that *are* interoperable,such as